kaihendry/recordmydesktop2.0/README.md

 # TODO - Great HTML5 video experience

 * Tweak WebM content, good colours, try get duration fine
+* Figure out why webm is 3x the size of mp4
 * Improve HTML output using `ffprobe` <http://ffmpeg.org/ffprobe.html#Writers>
 * Report issues to ffmpeg like:
 	-t is not an input option, keeping it for the next output; consider fixing your command line.